Wrongful Termination & Gender Discrimination to EEOC

 Are you or is someone you know the victim of wrongful termination or sex discrimination?

 Before you go to the EEOC, talk to an experienced employment attorney for legal advice on filing a charge.
 Incomplete or erroneous charges can hurt your case.
-Contact Wenzel Fenton Cabassa, P.A., a Tampa employment law firm for a free confidential consultation today.
+Contact Wenzel Fenton Cabassa, P.A., a Tampa employment law firm awarded Best Lawyers in America 2016, for a free, confidential consultation today.